Commonwealth XI cricket team in Pakistan in 1967–68

 A Commonwealth XI cricket team visited Pakistan from February to April 1968 and played eight first-class matches including three four-day matches against Pakistan.
 The Commonwealth XI won three matches and lost two, with the other three matches ending in draws.
 Pakistan won the four-day series with a victory in the opening games followed by two draws.

+Touring team

 Captained by Richie Benaud, the Commonwealth team consisted of Roger Prideaux, Mushtaq Mohammad, Tony Lewis, Don Shepherd, Peter Walker, John Murray, David Allen, Mike Edwards, Brian Luckhurst, John Hampshire, Peter Marner, Ken Shuttleworth and Keith Boyce.
 Benaud was not available for the early matches and Prideaux, as vice-captain, and Lewis deputised for him.